-I have a background in Family and Couples therapy, but more recently I trained in the dialogue between Person-Centred and Psychodynamic therapy at Edinburgh University.
+I have a background in Family and Couples therapy, but more recently I trained in both Person-Centred and Psychodynamic therapy at Edinburgh University.
 Although my practice is inevitably influenced by all 3 approaches, I consider myself a psychodynamic practitioner.
 This is primarily because of my deep belief in the unconscious, and the importance of our inner life.
 I believe the past affects our present as it shapes our internal world and it is through exploring this world - our thoughts, anxieties, feelings, fears, defences and assumptions, that we can understand and change how we relate to ourselves and to others.
 Therapy can help you connect to your internal experience, not only giving you a deeper understanding of what is happening inside but also in your relationships with others.
 It involves a closer look at the ideas that are deeply embedded within us, how we internalise the words of others, and how we see ourselves within our relationships.

 Working in the family and couples therapy field, has also given me a profound insight into family dynamics and how these can shape who we are and impact how we relate to others.
 I have ample experience working with individuals, families, and couples from diverse backgrounds and have a deep understanding of different cultures and religions and how these differences may affect people in relationships.
 Furthermore, as a bilingual and mixed cultured individual myself, I am aware of the role language and culture play in shaping who we are.